wp-plugins/juicedmetrics/readme.txt

 1. Login to your Wordpress website
 2. Navigate to the Plugins through the category in left column below the Dashboard. http://www.your-domain.columnom/wp-admin/plugins.php
-3. Select "Add New" and in the field type JuicedMetrics by EnvisionYour
+3. Select "Add New" and in the field type Juiced Metrics
 4. Download JuicedMetrics and Install the plugin
 5. Activate Plugin
 6. Configure JuicedMetrics plugin, or contact www.openspacesmarketing.com/jeffgillis to have it configured for you.